 Property Identification Codes (PIC) and pig identification (pig tattoos)

 A Property Identification Code (PIC) is legally required by all pig owners, even if you only have one animal.
 These codes are free to obtain and are allocated by Agriculture Victoria.

 PICs are an important tool to support traceability systems and disease control programs.
 Agriculture Victoria use PICs during disease outbreaks or other emergency events such as fires and floods to contact owners of livestock so they are informed, and assistance can be provided.

 Traceability systems also provide confidence to consumers in domestic and overseas markets that the products they buy are of good quality.

-For more information, refer to Property Identification Codes.
+Find out more about Property Identification Codes.

-Pigs must be identified by a registered Pig Tattoo brand or ear tag (depending on the size of the pig) when moved to another property, saleyard, scales or abattoir.
+Pigs must be identified by a registered pig tattoo brand or ear tag (depending on the size of the pig) when moved to another property, saleyard, scales or abattoir.